Sony Michel: 2018 season

 Michel suffered a knee injury in training camp causing him to miss the entire preseason and the season-opener against the Houston Texans.
 He made his NFL debut in Week 2 against the Jacksonville Jaguars.
 He rushed 10 times for 34 yards and had a six-yard reception in the 31–20 road loss.
 Two weeks later against the Miami Dolphins, he had a breakout game with 26 carries for 112 yards and a touchdown in the 38–7 victory.
 Michel became the first rookie to top 100 rushing yards in a game for the Patriots since Brandon Bolden in 2012.
 In the next game against the Indianapolis Colts, Michel rushed for 98 yards and a touchdown as the Patriots won 38–24.
 In the next game against the Kansas City Chiefs, he rushed for 106 yards and two touchdowns in a narrow 43–40 victory on Sunday Night Football.
 In the process, Michel became the first New England rookie to score on the ground twice in a game since Laurence Maroney in 2006.
 During a Week 12 27–13 road victory over the New York Jets, he ran for a career-high 133 yards and a touchdown, the most rushing yards by a Patriot rookie since Brandon Bolden ran for 137 yards in 2012.
 This game was his third time breaking the century mark, making him the first Patriots rookie since Robert Edwards did so in 1998.
 In a Week 16 victory against the Buffalo Bills, Michel had 18 carries for 116 yards and a touchdown.

 Michel finished his rookie year with 931 rushing yards and six touchdowns along with seven receptions for 50 yards.
-The Patriots finished atop the AFC East with an 11–5 record and earned the No. 2 seed for the AFC Playoffs, including a first-round bye.
+The Patriots finished atop the AFC East with an 11–5 record and earned the No. 2 seed for the American Football Conference (AFC) Playoffs, including a first-round bye.
 In the Divisional Round against the Los Angeles Chargers, Michel had 24 carries for 129 yards and three touchdowns in a 41–28 victory.
 During the AFC Championship against the Chiefs, he ran for 113 yards and two touchdowns on 29 carries in the 37–31 overtime road victory.
 Michel broke the NFL record for most playoff rushing touchdowns for a rookie, scoring five between the divisional and conference championship games.
-On February 3, 2019, he scored the only touchdown in Super Bowl LIII against the Los Angeles Rams, carrying 18 times for a game-leading 94 yards.
+On February 3, 2019, he scored the only touchdown of Super Bowl LIII against the Los Angeles Rams, carrying 18 times for a game-leading 94 yards.
 The go-ahead touchdown occurred in the middle of the fourth quarter in the 13–3 victory.
 Michel was the leading rusher in the game and extended his rookie postseason rushing record to six touchdowns in three games; he scored six touchdowns in 13 regular-season games.
 Only Hall of Fame running back Terrell Davis has rushed for more touchdowns in a single postseason than Michel; Davis scored eight touchdowns in four games in the 1997 postseason.
 Michel is the first player since Davis with more than four rushing touchdowns in one postseason.